jjiill888/vl_arch_framework/README.md

  vl_arch_framework
 ================================================

-An android gui framework that can create webview apps using url links.

 Initially it was used to create the Calibre-Web Android app, and now I seem to find it can be used in all sorts of places.
 It has a super small packaged size and low permission requirements, so I'm opening it up for improvement!

 Feature